cobianzo/coco-gravity-form-map-field/README-plugin.txt

 ## Changelog

 ### 1.0.0
-- Initial release of the Asim Gravity Forms Map Field.
+- Initial release of the Coco Gravity Forms Map Field.